Here’s everything you need to know about the 2023 Laax Open

 Women’s Snowboard Slopestyle

 While the women’s field is equally as stacked, a group of usual suspects are expected to crack the finals.
-Americans like Jamie Anderson (who won in 2021) and fan-favourite Hailey Langland, as well as Japanese powerhouse Reira Iwabuchi, are among those riders.
+We'll be seeing New Zealand's talented Cool Wakushima make her return after placing 5th last year as well as Americans like Jamie Anderson (who won in 2021) and fan-favourite Hailey Langland, as well as Japanese powerhouse Reira Iwabuchi, are among those riders.

 However, like in 2022, all eyes will be on the match-up between Austrian megastar Anna Gasser and Australia’s reigning Laax Open and Olympic champion Tess Coady.
 Despite holding one of the most impressive resumes in snowboarding, Gasser is yet to take gold in Laax.
 Will she finally rise to the occasion or will Coady’s slopestyle domination carry forward into the new year?